Application-relevant changes 2025:

 Redesign of remoting to platform and security requirements

 Security mechanisms in remoting do not work under all circumstances.
 In particular, security is restricted if there is more than one process running.
 From a security point of view, splitting processes is necessary.
+Firmware 2025.0 contains further preparations for a future splitting into several processes.

-• multiple sessions (logins) within one TCP connection are no longer possible
+The only currently known effect is that multiple remoting sessions (logins) within one TCP connection are no longer possible.

 ACF can restrict capabilities and UID/GID of processes